 9. You rob Peter to pay Paul

-A clear indicator is juggling payments between creditors because funds are limited.
+A clear indicator of too much debt is juggling payments between creditors because funds are limited.
 In some instances, cardholders may even take out a cash advance from one credit card to make the monthly payment on another.

 10. You do not qualify for new accounts